 The AML/CTF Act applies to entities that provide "designated services" with an Australian connection.
 Fintech business will often have obligations under the AML/CTF Act as financial services, and lending businesses typically involve the provision of designated services.
-Obligations include to:
+Obligations include:

-- enrol with AUSTRAC; - conduct due diligence on customers prior to providing any designated services; - adopt and maintain an AML/CTF programme; and - report annually to AUSTRAC and as required on the occurrence of a suspicious matter, a transfer of currency with a value of AUD 10,000 or more, and all international funds instructions
+- enrolling with AUSTRAC; - conducting due diligence on customers prior to providing any designated services; - adopting and maintaining an AML/CTF programme; and - reporting annually to AUSTRAC and as required on the occurrence of a suspicious matter, a transfer of currency with a value of AUD 10,000 or more, and all international funds instructions.

-Digital currency exchange providers also have obligations under the AML/CTF Act, and must register with AUSTRAC or face a penalty of up to two years' imprisonment or a fine of up to AUD 105,000 (or both) for failing to register.
+Digital currency exchange providers also have obligations under the AML/CTF Act and must register with AUSTRAC or face a penalty of up to two years' imprisonment or a fine of up to AUD 105,000 (or both) for failing to register.
 Exchange operators are required to keep certain records relating to customer identification and transactions for up to seven years.